je-can-code/ca/docs/nodes/main.md

 # Nodes

+> NOTE: This is WIP; I am writing it for myself at this time so I can return back to this more seamlessly later.
+>   This will likely be enhanced as a full guide as time goes on.
+If you found this without me personally directing
+>   you to it, read at your own discretion!

 "Nodes" are the fancy name given to the "panels" of my "Stat Distribution Panel System" aka SDP system.
 A single "Node" represents a collection of parameters that will increase or decrease as the node is leveled up via a node-specific currency.